AHAAAAAAA/PokemonGo-Map/README.md

-#Rejecting all the pull requests due to upcoming refactor. #
+#Please refrain from submitting pull requests at this time.#
-##Please refrain from submitting pull requests at this time.##
+##Rejecting all the pull requests due to upcoming refactor. ##

 #[Official Website] (https://jz6.github.io/PoGoMap/)#